Using Windows Mixed Reality FAQ

 Some audio headsets have physical buttons to control the volume.
 If audio isn't working, check whether the volume is turned down or muted.

 Windows Mixed Reality is designed to play sound through your immersive headset when you’re wearing it and have headphones connected to it.
-When you take the headset off or flip the visor up, audio will switch to your default Windows playback device.
+When you take off the headset or flip the visor up, audio will switch to your default Windows playback device.
 You can change this setting in Settings > Mixed reality > Audio and speech.

 - Windows Mixed Reality spatial audio works best with headphones built into or connected directly to your immersive headset.
 PC speakers or headphones connected to the PC might not work well for spatial audio.